Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Infinitesimal symmetry generators

 The explicit form of these transformations will be obtained in section~\ref{sec:LRL.group}.

-As pointed out in section~\ref{sec:intro}, the underlying constants of motion $E$, $L^i$, $A^i$ are not all independent, since the magnitude of $A^i$ is a function of $E$ and $L^i$.
-The physically relevant content of $A^i$ is its direction:
+As pointed out in section~\ref{sec:intro}, the underlying constants of motion $E$, $L^i$, $A^i$ are not all independent, since the magnitude of $A^i$ is a function of $E$ and $|L| = \sqrt{L^i L_i}$.
+The physically relevant content of $A^i$ is its direction, which is given by the unit vector